About Us

 Eamon is an active HSE patient partner at both regional and national level.
 He is a member of a number of steering groups including the HSE National Neuro-rehabilitation Workstream Groups.
 Eamon has also contributed to research ‘focus groups’ such as the Neurological Alliance of Ireland report examining the consequences of the Covid-19 pandemic on access to neurological services in Ireland.

-Dr. Aoife Laffan - Co-Founder and Director
+Dr. Aoife Laffan - Co-Founder & Director/Trustee

 Dr. Laffan is a Consultant Neurologist at St. James’s Hospital with a primary role in Long Covid Neurology and has been the Clinical Lead for the development of Long Covid Neurological services in Ireland.
 Dr. Laffan qualified from UCD in 2007.
 In 2012, she completed her MD thesis on autonomic function in epilepsy.
 Dr. Laffan completed her specialist training in Ireland and went on to complete two Aspire Fellowships; the first in deep brain stimulation for movement disorders at the Mater Hospital and second, in epilepsy and chronic disease management at St. James’s Hospital.